Collabora Online Partners with Exzatech

 About Collabora Office

-Collabora Office is the LibreOffice Technology-based suite for professional, mobile, and online use.
+Collabora Office is based on LibreOffice technology for professional, mobile, and online use.
 Collabora Office 22.05 provides businesses and professionals with the best features, interoperability, LTS and L3 support.
 Collabora is privileged to work with so many great contributors to the LibreOffice project and appreciates all the outstanding work done by so many that is included into Collabora Office 22.05.
 This, our annual release, contains much work that was contributed to LibreOffice 7.3 and then LibreOffice 7.4, for a deep dive on detail and credits, please do peruse these.
 It’s easy to migrate to Collabora Office 22.05.
 You can try Collabora Office 22.05 yourself!
 Just head to the Collabora Office page and request your demo today!

 Try the Demo